 - Anglicanism is likely the single confessional faith stemming from the English Reformation capable of comprehending the widest portion of historical Dissent.
 Hence, only Anglicanism offers a viable scheme for the national church midst a Free Church or non-conforming majority.

 - Protestant Episcopalianism was uniquely suited for the American environment and circumstances.
-It was ecumenical and capable of incorporating low churchmen through high church or primitive-apostolic theology.
+It was ecumenical and capable of incorporating low churchmen through an older high church or primitive-apostolic theology.
 In this respect, Methodism has a special relationship to Protestant Episcopalianism.
 They are nearly interchangeable.

 - The 1785 Book of Common Prayer’s Preface stands as a commentary to both the current America Preface as well as to the said project above.
 The Longer Preface is indispensable, and any Prayer Book in America lacking, it as well as its principles, is acutely impaired.